hubmapconsortium/documentation/docs/assays/metadata/iclap.md

 # iCLAP Metadata Attributes

+The attributes shown here have been colleced for iCLAP data, available from the [HuBMAP Search and Entity APIs](/apis) at ```Dataset.metadata.<attribute>```.<br />
+These attributes are harmonized across all versions of the iCLAP metadata specifications.
+See the latest version of the [iCLAP Metadata Specifications](https://hubmapconsortium.github.io/ingest-validation-tools/iclap/current/) for the schema and directory structure needed when ingesting Segmentation Mask metadata.
+&nbsp;

 These metadata fields have been collected for iCLAP data.<br />
 These fields are available from the [HuBMAP Search and Entity APIs](/apis) at ```Dataset.metadata.<attribute>```.<br />
 See the latest version of the [iCLAP Ingest Metadata Specifications](https://hubmapconsortium.github.io/ingest-validation-tools/iclap/current/) for the schema and directory structure needed when uploading data.